-- Effective partnership working with other local agencies, eg. Safeguarding Partners (former LSCB) police, health, etc. - Information sharing - Maintaining appropriate records - Assessing local risk of extremism (including Far Right extremism) - Demonstrating they are protecting children - Developing clear protocols for visiting speakers - Safeguarding policies that take account of Local Safeguarding Partners' policies and procedures - Training staff to give them knowledge and confidence - Ensuring there is robust ICT protocols that filter out extremist materials - School buildings much not be used to give a platform to extremists
+- Effective partnership working with other local agencies, eg. LSCB, police, health, etc. - Information sharing - Maintaining appropriate records - Assessing local risk of extremism (including Far Right extremism) - Demonstrating they are protecting children - Developing clear protocols for visiting speakers - Safeguarding policies that take account of LSCB policies and procedures - Training staff to give them knowledge and confidence - Ensuring there is robust ICT protocols that filter out extremist materials - School buildings much not be used to give a platform to extremists